john-mount/jekyll-theme-next/README.md

-Thanks for @Simpleyyt for providing this blog theme.
+Thanks for @Simpleyyt providing this blog theme.